 PEU may be

-Worldwide, primary PEU occurs mostly in children and the elderly who lack access to nutrients, although a common cause in the elderly is depression.
-PEU can also result from fasting or anorexia nervosa.
+Worldwide, primary PEU occurs mostly in children and older people who lack access to nutrients, although a common cause in older people is depression.
+PEU can also result from fasting or anorexia nervosa Anorexia Nervosa Anorexia nervosa is characterized by a relentless pursuit of thinness, a morbid fear of obesity, a distorted body image, and restriction of intake relative to requirements, leading to a significantly... read more .
 Child or elder abuse may be a cause.

 In children, chronic primary PEU has 2 common forms:

 The form depends on the balance of nonprotein and protein sources of energy.
 Starvation is an acute severe form of primary PEU.

 Marasmus (also called the dry form of PEU) causes weight loss and depletion of fat and muscle.
 In countries with high rates of food insecurity, marasmus is the most common form of PEU in children.